Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Weighted orbit-finite automata

 As mentioned in Section~\ref{sec:atoms}, orbit-finite sets can be represented in a finite way.
 Therefore, weighted orbit-finite automata can also be represented in a finite way (assuming that field elements can be represented in a finite way).
 This is because (a) a finitely supported relation on an orbit-finite set is also orbit-finite; and (b) a finitely supported function from an orbit-finite set to any set is itself an orbit-finite set.

-\begin{myexample} A special case of weighted orbit-finite automata, where the finite representation is easier to see, is a weighted $k$-register automaton.
+\begin{example} A special case of weighted orbit-finite automata, where the finite representation is easier to see, is a weighted $k$-register automaton.
 This is a weighted orbit-finite automaton where the input alphabet is finitely many disjoint copies of the atoms, the states are finitely many copies of $(\atoms + \set{\bot})^k$, and all weight functions are equivariant.
-For equality and ordered atoms, the weight functions can be finitely represented using quantifier-free formulas, see~\cite[p.~6]{bojanczyk_slightly2018}. \end{myexample}
+For equality and ordered atoms, the weight functions can be finitely represented using quantifier-free formulas, see~\cite[p.~6]{bojanczyk_slightly2018}; as a result, weighted register automata appear as a straightforward weighted version of register automata as introduced in~\cite{kaminskiFiniteMemoryAutomata1994}.
+We will focus on this special case in Section~\ref{sec:unamb}. \end{example}

-We now state the main result of this paper, which is an algorithm for equivalence problem of weighted orbit-finite automata, assuming that the atom structure is either the equality atoms or the ordered atoms.
+We now state the main result of this paper, which is an algorithm for checking the equivalence of weighted orbit-finite automata, assuming that the atom structure is either the equality atoms or the ordered atoms.
 We do not know if the problem is decidable for other atom structures.

 \begin{theorem} Assume that the atoms are the equality atoms $(\Nat, =)$ or the ordered atoms $(\Rat, <)$.
 The equivalence problem for equivariant\footnote{This theorem would also work for finitely supported automata, but the notation for the complexity and orbit counts would be more involved.} weighted orbit-finite automata can be solved in deterministic time